hyperspy/hyperspy/rosettascio/docs/supported_formats/hspy.rst

 HSpy - HyperSpy's HDF5 Specification
 ------------------------------------

-This is the default format and it is the only one that guarantees that no information will be lost in the writing process and that supports saving data of arbitrary dimensions.
+This is HyperSpy's default format and it is the only one that guarantees that no information will be lost in the writing process and that supports saving data of arbitrary dimensions.
 It is based on the `HDF5 open standard
 <http://www.hdfgroup.org/HDF5/>`_.
 The HDF5 file format is supported by `many
 applications
 <http://www.hdfgroup.org/products/hdf5_tools/SWSummarybyName.htm>`_.
-Part of the specification is documented in :ref:`metadata_structure`.
+Part of the specification is documented in :external+hyperspy:ref:`metadata_structure`.

 .. versionadded:: 1.2
     Enable saving HSpy files with the ``.hspy`` extension.
 Previously only the